Vita Vea: 2020 season

 During Thursday Night Football against the Chicago Bears in Week 5, Vea suffered fractures to his right leg and ankle after making a tackle on running back David Montgomery.
 Prior to the injury, Vea recorded one sack on Nick Foles during the 20–19 loss.
 Vea was placed on injured reserve on October 13, 2020.
 Vea was placed on the reserve/COVID-19 list by the team on November 28, 2020, and moved back to injured reserve on December 5.
 Vea was activated from injured reserve on January 22, 2021.
 In Super Bowl LV, Vea recorded one tackle during the Buccaneers' win over the Kansas City Chiefs.

 2021 season

 On April 26, 2021, the Buccaneers picked up Vea's fifth-year option, guaranteeing Vea $7.6 million for the 2022 season.
 In the Week 11 loss to the Washington Football Team, Vea suffered a knee injury in the fourth quarter and was carted off the field.

 On January 8, 2022, Vea signed a four-year, $73 million extension with the Buccaneers.
 As a result of the Los Angeles Rams advancing to Super Bowl LVI, Vea was selected to his first career Pro Bowl as an alternate for defensive tackle Aaron Donald.

+2022 season

+In the 2022 season, Vea appeared in and started 14 games.
+He finished with 6.5 sacks, 31 total tackles (15 solo), one forced fumble, and one fumble recovery.

+2023 season

+In the 2023 season, Vea appeared in and started 15 games.
+He finished with 5.5 sacks, 43 total tackles (28 solo) and two forced fumbles.
+He also served as a team captain in this season.

+2024 season

+BucsNation, a site run by SBNation, noted that Vea was "a force" in the 2024 season.
+As of Week 15, he led the NFC in Pro Bowl votes for defensive tackles.
+Up to that time, he notably contributed to his team a career-high nine tackles for loss.
+His success was also noted by Sports Illustrated, with River Wells noting that Vea has been "particularly nasty" alongside fellow defensive tackle Calijah Kancey.